-Handy guidebook to mountain activities based in Chamonix in the French Alps.
-Selections of graded routes described for walking, trekking, mountaineering, mountain biking, road cycling, via ferratas, rock climbing and bouldering, with clear advice for novices for each activity.
-Adventures to fill an exciting trip for everyone to the Chamonix area.
+A guidebook to mountain activities in and near Chamonix in the French Alps.
+Walking, trekking, mountaineering including Cosmiques Arête and Mont Blanc, mountain biking, road cycling, via ferratas, rock climbing and bouldering routes, with clear advice for novices, and suggested levels of expertise required.
+Ideal for multi-activity holidays.

 Prices include FREE UK First Class postage.
 We also ship internationally, please see our see our Price Guide for full details.